 Exhausting air against a wall

-Air is being directed into the garage wall causing dry air to be passed back to the dehumidifier’s humidistat and turning the unit of prematurely.
+In this example, exhaust air is being directed at the garage wall, causing dry air to be passed back to the dehumidifier’s humidistat and turning the unit off prematurely.
 It also does not allow the air in the garage to mix.
-Exhaust could have been set at 90° to the dehumidifier.
+The problem can be solved by setting the exhaust at 90° to the dehumidifier.

-If the wind blows and the garage is leaking air, then all the air the dehumidifier has dried will be replaced with damp air from outside.
-Use expanding foam to seal holes.
-Consider better fittings around garage doors of expanding panels that seal the garage door from drafts.
+If the wind blows and the garage lets in air, all the air the dehumidifier has dried will be replaced with damp air from outside.
+Solve the problem by using expanding foam to seal holes.
+Consider better fittings around garage doors or expanding panels that seal the garage door from drafts.